Review - 'Normal People' by Sally Rooney

 I find Jane Harper to be a riveting storyteller and The Dry is no different.
 Her characters are interesting and fully-formed, while the mystery itself is intriguing.
 The unfurling of the plot is skillfully handled, with plenty of suspense and momentum.
 With a neatly compiled list of potential suspects, the reader's attention is directed one way, then another, but the reveal at the end still takes me by surprise.

 As an aside, I don't know what it is with Harper's books, but the blurbs just never do anything for me.
 Small towns, gossip and secrets, hot dry weathers, landscapes of dirt, small-mindedness, these are all things that don't really appeal to me.
 And yet, her stories end up being so compelling!
-Either she needs to hire someone else to write her book blurbs or I just need to stop reading them and trust that Harper hasn't let me down yet.
+Either she needs to hire someone else to write her book blurbs or I just need to stop reading them and trust that Jane Harper hasn't let me down yet.

 Readaroo Rating: 4 stars